 While details like that may be easy to ignore for some, the quality of the art is a much bigger problem.
 The stylized look doesn’t quite match Left 4 Dead to begin with, and a lot of it feels rushed and messy.
 Characters can look wildly different between panels, with Zoey often looking twenty years older or five years younger from panel to panel.
 Details like eye colors keep changing and others, like Francis’ ink, is just absent completely.

 Many action scenes, such as the one pictured above, also read chaotically and are really unclear, hampering the enjoyment of what should be some really tense moments.
 By contrast, calm scenes that focus more on quiet horror rather than bombastic action fare much better, such as the few moments that involve witches.

 How much can you complain about a free comic book?
 Well, about this much really.
-The issue with The Sacrifice is that it has noble intentions and especially the back-stories for the survivors is an excellent addition to the Left 4 Dead experience.
+The issue with The Sacrifice is that it has noble intentions and especially the back-stories for the survivors are an excellent addition to the Left 4 Dead experience.
 While replaying the game I was confused as to why I remembered the cast so fondly despite their lacking characterization, and having read this comic again, I was reminded it was all because of this.
 I even remembered this comic as being the bee’s knees, but looking more closely now the art is just a total mess and most of the story isn’t far behind.